 This post explores what the announcement means, the migration options, and how to choose the right path for your business.

 With hundreds of thousands of customers around the globe and over 75 percent of the world’s transaction revenue touching an SAP system, there’s a good chance that SAP is an integral and critical part of your business.
-To continue benefiting from SAP, your enterprise will have to undertake a project that could take years and that involves:
+However, to continue benefiting from SAP, your enterprise will need to undertake a project that could take years, cost millions of dollars, and that involves:

 Although experts at SAP and other tech leaders can reel off quite a few ways of handling a switch to SAP 4/HANA, three are more commonly recommended than the others.